SEA - DUB

 The average price of all round-trip flights from Seattle to Dublin clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Seattle to Dublin, look for departures on Fridays and avoid leaving on a Saturday, as it's usually the priciest day.
+If you are looking for a flight deal from Seattle to Dublin, look for departures on Tuesdays and avoid leaving on a Saturday, as it's usually the priciest day.
 When flying back from Dublin, Friday is the cheapest day to fly and Saturday is the most expensive.

 What is the cheapest month to fly from Seattle to Dublin?